yostane/xamarin_guide/README.md

 }
 ```

-Note that in the constructor, we add two hard coded posts for the purpose of testing that the binding to the view works.
+Note that in the constructor, we add two hard coded posts for the purpose of testing that binding the view model to the view actually works.
 We will replace it later with the content fetched from the API :smile:.

-The third and last step in this section is to create the view that shows the Posts of our view model.
-In the views folder create a **Content Page XAML form** by right clicking on the view folder, then by choosing Add -> New file -> **Content Page XAML form**.
+The third and last step in this section is to create the view that shows the `Posts` of the view model.
+In the views folder, create a **Content Page XAML form** by right clicking on the *Views* folder, then by choosing Add -> New file -> **Content Page XAML form**.
 You can name it *ItemListPage.xaml*.

 After that, Open the code behind file *ItemListPage.xaml.cs*.
-There, define an item ItemListViewModel variable instance and set it as a `BindingContext` in the constructor.
+There, define an  `ItemListViewModel` instance variable and set it as a `BindingContext` in the constructor.
 The `BindingContext` tells Xamarin which object is used for the binding in the XAML.
 The code behind should resemble to the following code:

 ```cs
 namespace ItemsDetailXamarin.Views